BryceCanyonCounty/bcc-stables/README.md

 #### Description

 Stables script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
 Using the 7 original stable locations from the game.
-More stable locations may be added using the `config.lua` file.
+More stable locations may be added in the `config.lua` file.

 #### Features